ooloth/gatsby-starter/README.md

 ## Overview

 - WEBSITE_TITLE's site is built in React using [Gatsby](https://www.gatsbyjs.org).
-- It is hosted through Coffeeshop Creative's [Netlify](https://www.netlify.com) account.
+- It's hosted through Coffeeshop Creative's [Netlify](https://www.netlify.com) account.

 ## How to add the site to your local dev environment